carlosgoe/game-of-life/README.md

 # game-of-life

-A minimalist Python implementation of the Game of Life by John Conway using NumPy.
+A minimalist Python implementation (using NumPy) of the Game of Life by John Conway.

 A random initial state is generated and the environment is updated and printed to console until the number of alive cells reaches zero.